Pisang Peak Climbing – 19 days

 Day 19: International departure homeward bound.

-Your last day in amazing Nepal in the land of Himalayan wonders, after wonderful experience and fond memories of Pisang Peak Climb around great Annapurna Himalaya, our staff transfer you to airport as per your time for international flight for your final departure towards homeward bound.
+Your last day in amazing Nepal in the land of Himalayan wonders, after wonderful experience and fond memories of Pisang Peak Climb around great Annapurna Himalaya, our staff transfer you to the airport as per your time for an international flight for your final departure towards homeward bound.

 - Airport pick up and transfer to hotel

 - Two night’s Standard hotel in Kathmandu on BB plan

 - Welcome & Farewell dinner in Kathmandu at one of the typical Nepalese local restaurant